gmc-code/PC-algorithms1/docs/matplotlib/matplotlib_lines_graph.rst

     # Replace spaces in title with underscores to create filename for saving figure
     filename = title.replace(" ", "_")

-This line creates a filename for saving the figure by replacing spaces in the title with underscores using the `replace` method of strings.
+This line creates a new variable named `filename` and assigns it value obtained by replacing all spaces in title with underscores using replace method of str objects.

 ::

     filepath = currfile_dir / (f"{filename}.png")

-This line creates a filepath for saving the figure by joining the directory of the current file with the filename using the `/` operator.
-The `/` operator is overloaded for `Path` objects to join paths in an operating system-independent way.
+This line creates new variable named filepath and assigns it value obtained by joining currfile_dir and f"{filename}.png" using / operator (which joins paths when used on Path objects).

 ::

     # Save figure (dpi 300 is good when saving so graph has high resolution)
     plt.savefig(filepath, dpi=600)

-This line saves the figure to a file using the `savefig` function from the `pyplot` module.
-The filepath and resolution are passed as arguments.
-A resolution of 600 pixels per inch is used to ensure that the saved image has high resolution.
+This line calls `savefig` method of pyplot module to save current figure as image file at location specified by `filepath` variable.
+It also passes `dpi=600` as second argument which specifies resolution of saved image in dots per inch.

 ::